A Neural Network-aided Low Complexity Chase Decoder for URLLC: System Model

 The corresponding estimated codeword, $\hat{\mathbf{c}}_l$ is then provided as the output of the decoder. \end{itemize}

 The exhaustive search approach enables the Chase-II decoder to achieve near-\ac{ML} performance, making it suitable for high-reliability applications.
-However, evaluating all possible $2^t$ perturbation patterns imposes substantial computational complexity, which grows exponentially with the number of least reliable bits.
+However, evaluating all possible $2^t$ perturbation patterns imposes substantial computational complexity, which grows exponentially with the number of \acp{LRB}.
 This complexity makes Chase-II decoding impractical for ultra-low latency scenarios, such as \ac{URLLC}, where real-time decoding is essential.